Some use a little, other use a lot — it’s good to keep an eye on that data

 But if you subscribe to Nest Aware − the paid cloud service that saves Nest Cam’s video stream to your history − you’ll use an average of 120 GB of data a month at that same mid-range setting.
 At high-resolution, that average rockets to 300 GB.

-And if you opt for Nest Cam IQ, introduced in 2018, you’ll exchange potentially 400 GB of data for facial recognition and other nifty features.
+And if you opt for Nest Cam IQ, you’ll exchange potentially 400 GB of data for facial recognition and other nifty features.

 You can drop these numbers significantly by changing the resolution to its lowest setting, or scheduling the Nest Cam to operate only at specific times.